Topology-Preserving Polygon Augmentation for Segmentation in Structured Visual Domains

 \paragraph{Effect of Topology Preservation on Segmentation Training:}

-To assess the practical impact of topology preservation, we train segmentation models using datasets augmented with different pipelines and compare standard augmentation with the proposed topology-preserving strategy.

-Two segmentation architectures are evaluated: YOLOv11-Seg and Mask R-CNN.
-All models are trained with identical hyperparameters and evaluated using mean Intersection over Union (mIoU).
+To assess the practical effect of cleaner annotations, we train YOLOv11-Seg and Mask R-CNN using datasets generated with standard augmentation and with the proposed topology-preserving method.
+All models are trained with identical hyperparameters and evaluated using mIoU.

-Experiments are conducted on a dataset of approximately 600 Korean floorplan images with polygon-based segmentation annotations for architectural regions.
-The dataset is divided into training, validation, and test sets using a 70\%, 20\%, and 10\% split.

-Geometric augmentation is applied only to the training set to increase data diversity.
-For each training image, five augmented samples are generated using random transformations sampled from the parameter ranges listed in Table~\ref{tab:augmentation_params}.
-The same augmentation settings are used for both baseline and topology-preserving pipelines to ensure a fair comparison.
+Experiments are conducted on approximately 2000 Korean floorplan images with polygon-based annotations for architectural regions.
+The dataset is split into training, validation, and test sets using a 70\%, 20\%, and 10\% ratio.
+Augmentation is applied only to the training set.
+For each training image, five augmented samples are generated using the transformation ranges in Table~\ref{tab:augmentation_params}.